sei-international/LEAPMacro.jl/docs/src/config.md

 The configuration file is written in YAML syntax and has a `.yml` extension.
 By default, Macro assumes the configuration file will be called `LEAPMacro_params.yml`, but other names are possible, and in fact encouraged, because each configuration file corresponds to a different scenario.

+## High-level settings

 The configuration file is made up of several blocks.
-This overview will cover a few of them.
-More detail is available in the page on [preparing a configuration file](@ref prep-config).

-## High-level settings

 The first block names a subfolder for storing outputs.
 It will be created inside an `outputs` folder.
 Different configuration files should be given different output folders so that different scenarios can be distinguished.
 ```yaml
 #---------------------------------------------------------------------------
 # Folder inside the "outputs" folder to store calibration, results, and diagnostics